juliajung11/Basic-Text-Analysis-using-R/README.md

 ## R Version

-Tt seems the R 3.5 (released just two days ago) is incompatible with the packages.
+It seems the R 3.5 (released just two days ago) is incompatible with the packages.
 Please try and install R 3.4.4 instead.

 Here's some links for windows and Mac OS X: